Nice3point/RevitTemplates/wiki/Templates.md

 This template creates a main empty application containing only the entry point file and `.addin` manifest.

-Optionally, you can enable dependency injection and support, where this application becomes a dependency provider for other modules.
+Optionally, you can enable dependency injection, where this application becomes a dependency provider for other modules.
+For Logging, diagnostics and the rest of the shared configuration add [Revit Service Defaults](#revit-service-defaults).

 > [!NOTE]
 > Project based on this template should be used to combine all modules and connect them to the Revit ribbon, and it should not contain business logic if you plan to create a modular application.